climaco-sarmiento/dad-jokes/README.md

-# Wave Form Animation - a simple DOM manipulation exercise
+# Dad Jokes Generator - a simple DOM manipulation exercise

 This is a simple DOM manipulation exercise.
 I did not follow any tutorial for this, as a practice for some of the stuff I learned recently.
 I used 'icanhazdadjoke.com' API for fetching the random jokes.